Seahawks’ Pete Carroll on ‘unfortunate’ Jadeveon Clowney hit, DK Metcalf’s impressive blocking

 What Seahawks rookie DK Metcalf did Sunday against the Eagles — catching seven of nine passes thrown his way for 160 yards and a touchdown — was so spectacular it even drew the attention of LeBron James, who posted a message to Metcalf on Instagram: “CONGRATS YOUNG (King emoji).

-But to Carroll, what stood out just as much about Metcalf’s game when he reviewed he film is what he did without the ball.
+But to Carroll, what stood out just as much about Metcalf’s game when he reviewed film is what he did without the ball.

-But to Carroll, it’s no surprise that Metcalf has excelled in areas other than just receiving.
+But to Carroll, it’s no surprise Metcalf has excelled in areas other than just receiving.
 He said since the day Metcalf arrived following his selection in the second round of the draft last spring that he has attacked all aspects of the game with equal enthusiasm.

 “He really does care,’’ Carroll said.
 “He wants to be on special teams.
 He wants to rush the punter.
 He’s tapping us on the shoulder all the time, what more can I do?
 He really does take pride in all aspects of it.’’